shiyiwen/shiyiwen.github.io/project/index.md

 _Mar.
 2015 - May 2015_ | __Objective-C/Xcode/OpenCV__

 It is a Computer Vition class project.
 There are four members in the group.<br>
-It is an ISO application that implement 2D and 3D face detection and recogenition. <br>
+It is an ISO application that implement 2D and 3D face detection and recognition. <br>
 I implement following parts:

 - IU.
 Implement with TableView, CollectionView, UIImageView.
-- 2D face recognition based on LBPH algrithm.
+- 2D face recognition based on LBPH algorithm.

 <span id="Java">
 ***